andreloezer/colmar-academy/README.md

 #### Mobile

-Media queries provides the *mobile* version for screen widths equals or bellow 900 pixels it will render the page as *mobile*.
-Smallest screens 400 pixels or bellow have specific positioning and sizing for some elements.
+Media queries provides the *mobile* version for screen widths equals or below 900 pixels it will render the page as *mobile*.
+Smallest screens 400 pixels or below have specific positioning and sizing for some elements.